datagekko/zentric-digital/README.md

 ## Conversion Optimization Notes

-- **Primary CTA** ("Book Free Discovery Call") appears consistently throughout
+- **Primary CTA** ("Book Free Discovery Call") appears consistently throughout.
-- Each section addresses specific objections in the buyer's journey
+- **Mobile-First UX** - The UI is decluttered on smaller screens to prioritize key actions and improve readability.
-- Social proof elements strategically placed to boost credibility
+- Social proof and guarantees are used to build credibility and reduce friction.
-- Risk reversal with "No Results, No Fee" guarantee reduces friction
-- Scarcity indicators create urgency without being manipulative
-- **Two-step form process** increases initial conversion rates
+- **Two-step form process** increases initial conversion rates by capturing the email first.

 ## Performance Considerations